atstake/atstake/AgreementManager_Manual_Use.md

+# Interacting with your agreements without the Atstake site

 If the Atstake website is ever offline, you can use the following instructions to continue interacting with the AgreementManager contracts.
+You may want to store a private copy of these instructions in case this repo ever becomes unavailable.

 **(1) Determine whether you're using the AgreementManagerETH_Simple or AgreementManagerERC20_Simple contract**